Mattjhagen/ResumeParser/README.md

     ></iframe>
     ```

-    Adjust `width` and `height` as needed to fit your embedding site's layout.
+    Adjust the `width` and `height` attributes as needed to fit your site's layout.

-## Contributing

-Feel free to fork this repository, open issues, and submit pull requests.